Key Levers SAP is Pulling to Compel RISE and AI Adoption

 1. Non-Competitiveness of Perpetual Model Discounting

-In some cases, SAP has attempted to provide clients with only a RISE proposal and not a perpetual proposal in order to limit their options.
+In some cases, SAP has attempted to provide clients with only a RISE proposal and not a perpetual proposal in order to limit their options and drive customers to adopt a full cloud landscape.
 When customers are given a perpetual proposal, SAP has implemented terms that drive customers away from the perpetual deal and towards RISE, such as less favorable discounts and reduced commercial term flexibility.
-Not only are the perpetual discounts generally less than the RISE discounts, but they are also far less than the historical discounts clients used to receive with ECC.
+Not only are the perpetual discounts generally less than the RISE discounts, but they are also far less than the historical discounts clients used to receive with ECC and Perpetual S/4HANA.
+As expected, Sapphire focused largely on new innovations for Cloud with little emphasis for SAP’s On-Premise customers.

 Another tactic SAP has utilized comes in the form of audits.
 SAP has threatened to launch audits and pursue penalties for non-compliance audit findings unless customers enter into a RISE Agreement.
 SAP has used other unique circumstances such as Divestitures and Acquisitions to influence RISE adoption as well.

 As SAP’s aggression towards RISE only continues to grow, it will be important for SAP customers to be aware of SAP’s objectives and sales tactics prior to any upcoming discussions or transactions with SAP.
-Understanding the tactics that SAP will utilize, including leveraging the influence of their partners, minimizing the flexibility within their perpetual proposals, and driving top-down commitments will help you come to your discussions informed and prepared.
+Understanding the tactics that SAP will utilize, including leveraging the influence of their partners, minimizing the flexibility within their perpetual proposals, and driving top-down commitments, will help you come to your discussions informed and prepared.
+It will also be important to determine how SAP is using customer data to develop their large language models for AI capabilities.
+SAP conducted a poll at Sapphire where customers were asked about their top concerns with AI, and the top answer was Data Privacy and Regulation.

-Customers should assess and evaluate whether RISE is a better alternative to the perpetual model and if they meet your goals.
-SAP is going to push you towards RISE, but you need to be prepared for the complexities that come with choosing the RISE model.
-There are a huge number of concepts that need to be unpacked with RISE.
-You need to understand the different elements of RISE from a pricing, commercial, and capabilities perspective to be able to make this decision and properly negotiate RISE.
+Customers should assess and evaluate whether RISE is a better alternative to the perpetual model and if they meet your goals, especially given that Generative AI will only be offered for SAP’s cloud customers.
+SAP is going to push you towards RISE, but you need to be prepared for the complexities that come with choosing the RISE model, including pricing, commercial, and capabilities perspectives, to be able to make this decision.

 This blog was co-authored by Michael Wesseler.